 Clinical studies indicate that the ingredients in this formulation are highly effective at reducing the symptoms related to Irritable Bowel Syndrome… (more about that later).

 - Irritable bowel syndrome (IBS) is a chronic condition causing abdominal pain, cramping, constipation, and/or diarrhea.

-The U.S. Food and Drug Administration reports that as many as twenty percent of Americans – approximately fifty-four million people – struggle with irritable bowel syndrome1.
+- The FDA reports that as many as 30% of Americans struggle with irritable bowel syndrome1.

 IBS is a functional gastrointestinal disorder, meaning it is characterized by chronic abdominal complaints without a structural or known biochemical cause to explain the symptoms.
 As such, IBS does not show up on x-rays, nor does any visible inflammation or damage to the tissue occur.

 While IBS is an extremely common digestive disorder, it is one of the most difficult to diagnose and treat because the symptoms are often inconsistent, and it is a problem of both the bowel and the brain.
 IBS is a lack, or excess, of communication between your brain and your gut – otherwise known as brain-gut interaction.

 The cause of the miscommunication between the brain and gut is mostly unknown, so there is presently no cure for irritable bowel syndrome.
 To understand how IBS works, it is useful to understand how a properly functioning digestive system operates in comparison.

 In a healthy system, the muscles in the walls of the intestines contract and relax in a consistent rhythm as food moves from the stomach and into your entire digestive tract.
 When these contractions slow down or speed up, so does the movement of food through your system.